 Risible, aka Riz/Rizzy/The Riz/Mr.Riz, is a stunning chestnut gelding who’s waiting for his perfect person to love on!

 He has three beautiful gaits and we cannot wait to see what he can do in the future!
-His gorgeous, floaty gaits would do well in the hunter ring or his huge ground covering stride for low-level eventing.
+He would do well in the hunter ring or dressage ring with his huge ground covering stride.
 This equine athlete is lovable and playful, and he’s full of potential!

 ADOPTION FEE POLICY